ProPablo/Codebase2_GT/README.md

 # Codebase2_GT
 Mobile Frontend Developed by QUT Capstone Project team Green Tigers.
-Developed in React Native, here are some common issues/ instructions on how to setup the Codebase
+Developed in React Native, here are some common issues/ instructions on how to setup the Codebase.

+Also Migrated to Typescript, see: https://reactnative.dev/docs/typescript

 ## CodeBase 1 run instructions
 * Run Proxy